 - At a crosswalk, only cross when the "start crossing" symbol is on.
 It's illegal to enter a crosswalk when a steady "don't walk" symbol or flashing red hand symbol is on.
 If you are close to an intersection with a traffic signal, you must cross at the crosswalk.

 - Where a sidewalk ends or where there are no sidewalks, walk on the outside edge of the roadway, facing traffic.

 - At intersections, make sure motorists have seen you before you step off the curb.
 Don't assume they will see you or stop.

 - Wear light-colored or reflective clothing, especially in stormy weather or at night.
 Carry a flashlight at night to see and be seen.

-Learn more about safe walking at Toward Vision Zero.
+Learn more about transportation safety at Vision Zero.